bottlerocket-os/bottlerocket/variants/README.md

 It reached end-of-life on March 31st, 2022.

 Upstream support for Kubernetes 1.18 has ended and this variant will no longer be supported in Bottlerocket releases.

+### aws-k8s-1.19: Kubernetes 1.19 node

+The aws-k8s-1.19 variant included the packages needed to run a Kubernetes node in AWS.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.19, 1.20, and 1.21 clusters.
+It reached end-of-life on August 1st, 2022.

+Upstream support for Kubernetes 1.19 has ended and this variant will no longer be supported in Bottlerocket releases.

 ## Development